 Product Testing

-Prototypes as well as random production samples undergo fatigue and static load testing 24 hours per day to maintain the highest level of safety.
-This is done not only for our pre-production products but also to help maintain consistently high quality in all products during normal production.
-In addition to managing our own in-house testing lab, Ritchey also works extensively with SGS (a Swiss company that provides independent inspection, verification, testing and certification services) and other European-based independent testing laboratories to ensure Ritchey products meet the high requirements mandated by governmental agencies, standardization bodies and Ritchey customers.
+In addition to managing our own in-house testing lab, Ritchey also works extensively with SGS (a Swiss company that provides independent inspection, verification, testing and certification services) and other independent testing laboratories to ensure Ritchey products meet the high requirements mandated by government agencies, standardization bodies, and Ritchey customers.

 IMPACT TESTING